j0code/fileserve/README.md

 # fileserve

 ### What does it do?
-fileserver is an alternative for file:// that allows cors.
+fileserve is an alternative for file:// that allows cors.

 It serves / if not told otherwise.